mariadroman/CuisinePredictions/README.md

 ### Running
 - ssh the machine where you are running `spark-submit`
-- run the entire app with something like
+- run almost the entire app with something like (it does not run the export to elastic seach)

 ```
 spark-submit --class "com.lunatech.webdata.cuisine.MainMlLib"